fishtag/octavius/README.md

 Octavius project
 =======
-This is a simple web project that use Gulp for precompile all assets:
+This is a simple Node.js project that use Gulp for precompile all assets:

 - Jade
 - SCSS with [Autoprefixer](https://github.com/postcss/autoprefixer-core)
 - CoffeeScript
-- Optimize images
-- Generate sprites from images folder
-- Generate WebFont from folder of SVG files
 - Organize folder structure (copying fonts, sounds etc)
-- Deploy by ssh or ftp

 ## Main features